Donor cells take on tough leukemia in new trial

 Summary

-This study tests a treatment for acute myeloid leukemia (AML) that has returned or not responded to standard therapy.
-It uses specially engineered immune cells (CD33 CAR-NK cells) from a healthy donor to target and kill cancer cells.
-The trial has two phases: first to find the safest dose, then to see how well it works.
-Participants receive chemotherapy followed by one or two infusions of these cells and are monitored closely for side effects and remission.
+This study tests a new treatment for acute myeloid leukemia (AML) that has returned or not responded to standard therapy.
+It uses specially modified immune cells from a healthy donor to attack the cancer.
+The first part finds the safest dose, and the second part checks how well it works.
+About 42 people will take part.

 Disclaimer Read more